tondi/hajto.github.io/_posts/2017-06-18-few-words-about-pointers.md

 Let's say you have to write a program that compares different implementation of same algorithm and measure it's performance.
 You have come to point when your `main` function is result of copiyng and pasting same code over and over and only one line changes.
 Situations like this always tingle my `don't repeat yurself nerve`.

 What would you do in such situation if that wasn't case of functions.
-What if that was simple that.
+What if that was as simple that.
 You would probably put into array and iterate over with some kind of loop.
 What if I told you that you can actually do that.

 {% highlight c%}
 deftype uintmax_t(*FibonacciImplementation)(int n);